Athenebrunnen

 How long should I spend visiting?

-Visitors typically spend about 30 minutes to an hour at the Athenebrunnen, allowing time to appreciate the fountain and its surroundings.
+A visit to the Athenebrunnen typically takes around 30 minutes to an hour, allowing you time to appreciate the fountain and explore the surrounding area.

 Is photography allowed?